What is a urine protein:creatinine ratio?

 How is the protein:creatinine ratio interpreted?

 - High values for both BUN and creatinine indicate that the kidneys are not working well and may be in failure.
-In this situation a protein:creatinine ratio greater than 0.4 in a cat and 0.5 in a dog indicates there is significant protein loss through the kidneys, and a diagnosis of primary renal disease can be made.
+In this situation a urine protein:creatinine (UPC) ratio greater than 0.4 in a cat and 0.5 in a dog indicates there is significant protein loss through the kidneys, and a diagnosis of primary kidney disease can be made.
 Further investigation and treatment are recommended.

 Is one protein:creatinine ratio enough?

-No. Before a diagnosis of primary kidney disease can be made, it is necessary to prove that the protein loss through the kidney is an ongoing.
-The recommendation is to repeat the protein:creatinine ratio (with complete urinalysis) on at least three consecutive urine samples taken at 2 week intervals.
+No. Before a diagnosis of primary kidney disease can be made, it is necessary to prove that the protein loss through the kidney is an ongoing problem.
+The recommendation is to repeat the protein:creatinine ratio (with complete urinalysis) on at least three consecutive urine samples taken at 2-week intervals.
 The longer the protein loss goes on, the more likely it is that serious kidney disease is present.

-In an pet with confirmed primary kidney disease, the urine protein:creatinine ratio can be used to monitor kidney function to see if there is improvement in response to treatment.
+In a pet with confirmed primary kidney disease, the urine protein:creatinine ratio can be used to monitor kidney function to see if there is improvement in response to treatment.

 In a pet with borderline disease, repeat urine protein:creatinine ratios are recommended every 3-6 months to monitor kidney function in order to detect any deterioration in the pet’s condition.